cswclui/katacoda-scenarios-1/12factor-001/step04.md

 `set number`

-You will see current version of the Pinger code, which is written in Node.JS.
+You will see current version of the Pinger code, which is written in Node.JS, in the `vi` editor with line numbers showing.

 ---